 If you are experiencing these additional symptoms, it could be a sign of a more serious condition, and you should seek medical attention from a primary care physician, podiatrist, or neurologist.

 There are several reasons why people experience burning feet, and while some are inconsequential, others signify a more serious problem that requires immediate medical attention.
-Common causes of burning feet include:
+Common causes of paresthesia include:

 - Nerve damage